 - Enter the function directly in the expression editor.

 - Select the Columns and Constants button to browse through variables that can be used in the expression.
 Select the variable to add it to the expression editor.

 As you edit the expression, the editor applies a color-coding scheme to its various parts to make the parts of the expression easy to distinguish.
 For example, functions are gold, variables are fuchsia, operators are magenta, and strings are turquoise, a blue-green.

 - Existing Columns: Data from an incoming connection, or from a column created in a previous expression.

 - Connections from Questions: Values from an Interface tool connected to the Question anchor of a tool with an expression editor, when the tool is used in an app or macro.
 Use the Question anchor when you want question values to be used as variables in the expression.
 Visit Interface Tools for more information.

 - Constants: Global variables for a workflow that make it possible to change a value in a single location and have that change apply to the rest of the workflow.
 Visit Constants for more information.

 Select Recent and Saved Expressions to browse through recent and saved expressions.
 Select the expression to add it to the expression editor.

 Save an Expression

-- With an expression in the expression editor, select Save.
+- With an expression in the expression editor, select the Save Expression (disk) icon.

-- Enter a name for the expression and select OK.
+- Enter a name for the expression and select Save.